 NO SWEAT ADRENALINE!

-The newest edition to the Copper Canyon Divisadero Adventure Park, is now open and is called The ZipRider will be installed to give even the softest adventure seekers a 'no sweat adrenaline rush'.
-It features zip lines that have seats attached, with an automatic braking system installed to give riders the thrill of really flying over the canyons.
+The newest edition to the Copper Canyon Divisadero Adventure Park, is now open and is called The ZipRider.
+It is a soft adventure ride that features chairs hanging from the line with an automatic braking system installed to give riders the thrill of really flying over the canyons.
 This ZipRider is the fastest, highest and longest in the world, reaching speeds up to 65 miles per hour, a vertical drop of 450 feet and is over 8,000 feet long with a 17% grade going from the top of the canyon in Divisadero to just under the cable car stop mid canyon.
+The ride takes only about 2.5 minutes but it seems much longer since you are just floating through the air.
+Do note though that you will have about a 700 meter walk up the mesa where you end the ride.
+Cost is ~$1000 pesos per person.